daormar/debasher/doc/design_doc_resident.md

 - The process always looks for the most recent checkpoint on startup; it does not distinguish "first time" from "recovery" by itself (see the Startup sequence above).
+- Size of the outbound backlog in a checkpoint: over `OUT_BACKLOG_MAX_BYTES` (8 MiB by default), `_save_checkpoint()` writes nothing and warns.
+The previous checkpoint plus a longer replay of the input log regenerate every output since, so a neighbor that is slow for a while costs no more than rounds without a checkpoint.
+Nothing is pruned meanwhile, and if the input log reaches `INPUT_LOG_MAX_BYTES` its error names the outbound backlog and the epoch since which no checkpoint has been written, since the rounds themselves do close (`_checkpoints_skipped_since`).
+- Memory of the outbound backlog: `send_data` raises, with nothing sent or numbered, rather than take the backlog over `OUT_BACKLOG_FAIL_BYTES` (64 MiB by default), and names the port.
+A backlog that keeps growing means a reader that is not reading: stopped, down or stuck, or slower than this node for good.
+The exception ends the brain thread, which the heartbeat reports; the `Supervisor` relaunches the node, and if the reader still does not read, the relaunch reaches the limit again and the node ends in "Escalation on a permanent node failure".
+The memory a node takes for its messages is thus bounded by this limit and by `INPUT_LOG_MAX_BYTES`, which also bounds what waits in its inbound queue, since every queued item is logged first.

 # Input log